British sitcom: Nick Ingman (born 1948)

 The title music for Keeping Up Appearances was written by Nick Ingman, a visiting professor at the London College of Music.
 His collaborators include Paul McCartney, Mick Jagger, Björk, and The X Factor.
 His arrangements have accounted for fourteen No. 1 singles and five double platinum albums in the UK and he has been nominated for a Grammy three times.

-Simon Brint (1950-2011)
+Simon Brint (1950–2011)

 Brint was closely associated with the Alternative Comedy movement and contributed music to several associated projects including the sitcoms Absolutely Fabulous and 2point4 Children.

 Anne Dudley (born 1956)

-Dudley composed the title and incidental music for Jeeves and Wooster.
+Dudley composed the jazz-swing title and incidental music for all episodes of Jeeves and Wooster.
 She is a composer, keyboardist, conductor and pop musician, winning many awards including an Oscar for Best Original Musical or Comedy Score for the comedy film The Full Monty.
 Dudley was the first BBC Concert Orchestra's Composer in Association in 2001, and has composed the scores for over twenty other films.